mattma/docs/go/primitives/goroutine.md

 them less prone to errors.

+A goroutine is a function executing concurrently to other functions, run on a thread managed by the Go scheduler.
+Goroutines can be moved between operating system threads by the Go scheduler.
+If a thread is blocked, say by an I/O bound task, other goroutines can be moved to other threads.

+Sometimes dubbed lightweight threads, goroutines are managed by the Go runtime where they are mapped and moved to the appropriate operating system thread and garbage collected when no longer needed.
+When multiple processor cores are available the goroutines can be run in parallel as there are different threads running on different processing cores.

+Channels provide a manner for two goroutines to communicate with each other and by default they block execution, allowing goroutines to synchronize.

 #### Concurrency versus parallelism

 Each process contains at least one thread, and the initial thread for each process is